Cheng-Lin-Li/SegCaps/README.md

 #### 5-3 Test your model:

-Due to the program apply KFold cross-training and testing.
-If your testing image files less than 4, please indicate the number of image files you have.
+For testing you will also have to specify the number of Kfolds as above if you have fewer than 4 images.

 Again, the program will convert all image files into numpy format and store training/testing images into ./data/np_files and testing (and training) file lists under ./data/split_list folders.
 You need to remove these two folders every time if you want to replace your training image and mask files.
 The program will only read data from np_files folders.